BroMarduk/ptmenu/README.md

 1. A Raspberry Pi

    Any version, including the Zero should work.
 Tested on an original Raspberry Pi, a Raspberry Pi 2 and a Raspberry Pi 3.
-Once I solder the header into my Zero, I will test it as well.
+Once I solder the header on my Raspberry Pi Zero, I will test it as well.
 2. An Adafruit PiTFT plugged into the header on the Raspberry Pi.

    All Adafruit PiTFTs are supported, but note that the 2.2" PiTFT is non-touch and would require a mouse to use.